If you have any questions or concerns about the policies and procedures below, please contact us at info@volleyballalberta.ca

 Discipline and Complaints Policy

 Individuals are expected to fulfill certain responsibilities and obligations including, but not limited to, complying with all policies, Bylaws, rules, and regulations, including the UCCMS, the Abuse Policy, and the Code of Conduct and Ethics.
 Non-compliance may result in sanctions pursuant to this policy.
+[Updated & Approved as of April 9, 2025]

-Diversity, Equity and Inclusion Policy
+Diversity, Equity, and Inclusion Policy

 Volleyball Canada and the Provincial/Territorial Associations are committed to encouraging diversity, inclusion, equity and access in its administration, policies, programs, and activities.
-The purpose of this Policy is to ensure that Volleyball Canada and the Provincial/Territorial Associations provides Under-Represented Groups with an equitable range of opportunities to participate in the sport.
+The purpose of this Policy is to ensure that Volleyball Canada and the Provincial/Territorial Associations provide Under-Represented Groups with an equitable range of opportunities to participate in the sport.

 Reciprocation Policy